evensi/php-nomorebounce/README.md

 Known issues
 -----------

-- API account/credits is broken at the moment, the relative function is forced to thrown an exception.
+- API account/credits is broken at the moment, if you call the relative function an Exception will thrown due to invalid response.
 - API check/ is a POST request not a GET one, the relative function will already use the right method.